How to Write a Great Front Desk Receptionist Resume

 List your highest level of education in the education section.
 This could be a high school diploma or a bachelor’s degree.
 You should also include relevant training programs in this section, such as MS Office certification.

+- Use a resume template.
 Resume templates are a great option for job seekers who want an eye-catching resume without the hassle of having to design it themselves.
 Our resume builder features hundreds of free templates ready for you to use.
-Don’t:

-Use action verbs like ‘managed’ and ‘organized’ when describing your work experience.
+- Use passive language.
+Use action words like ‘managed’ and ‘organized’ when describing your work experience.
 These demonstrate ownership of your tasks and create interest.

 Writing a cover letter is an important step to securing a receptionist job.
 Your cover letter should expand on the skills referenced in your resume and explain any skill or employment gaps that you might have.
 The cover letter is also another opportunity to tailor your job application to the role so you stand out among other job candidates.